AmelaVorgic/SmokeTesting-ParaBank/README.md

 # SmokeTesting-ParaBank

-First version of code for automated tests of ParaBank web app for final paper purposes.
+Updated version of code for automated tests of ParaBank web app for final paper purposes.

 This code has initialized Cypress and following:
 - e2e tests for features:
-  - bill payment
-  - creating new account
   - landing page
+  - registration
   - login
-  - navigation within the app
+  - logout
+  - open new account
-  - registration
+  - accounts overview
-  - transfering funds
+  - transfer funds
-  - updating info
+  - bill pay
   - find transactions
+  - update contact info
+  - request loan
 - page object models for:
-  - accounts overview
-  - bill payment
   - landing page
+  - registration
   - navigation
-  - opening new account
+  - open new account
-  - registration
+  - accounts overview
-  - transfering funds
+  - transfer funds
-  - updating contact info
-  - welcome page
+  - bill pay
   - find transactions
+  - update contact info
+  - request loan
 - custom command for login
 ...and default files required for Cypress to work

+To start tests:
+1. Clone this git repository to your local machine.
+2. Open VS Code (or prefered code editor)
+3. Import cloned repository
+4. Open terminal
+5. Run command ``` npx cypress open``` to open Cypress driven browser
+ - here you may encounter "No version of Cypress is installed" error and to install Cypress run ``` npx npx cypress install```
+ - if installation was successful, repeat step 5.